 Mathematics

 Are you interested in: How to apply Mathematics in other fields of study and be aware of the relevance of Mathematics to the world of work and to situations in society in general?

 Head of subject: Mr Pattinson

-Exam board: Pearson Edexcel

 Exam code/s: 9MA0

-Entry requirements for A Level: GCSE Maths Grade 6.
+Entry requirements for A Level: GCSE Maths Grade 7.

-Leading to a career in: There are numerous pathways students can take upon receiving this qualification such as Actuarial Science, Engineering, Data Analysis, Research Methods and Computer Science.
+There are numerous pathways students can take upon receiving this qualification such as Actuarial Science, Engineering, Data Analysis, Research Methods and Computer Science.

 This subject goes well with: Sciences, particularly Physics.

-Introduction to your subject A Level Mathematics aims to enable students to understand Mathematics and mathematical processes in a way that promotes confidence and provides a strong foundation for progress to further study.
+A Level Mathematics aims to enable students to understand Mathematics and mathematical processes in a way that promotes confidence and provides a strong foundation for progress to further study.
 It will extend your range of mathematical skills and techniques in the areas of algebra, geometry, statistics and introduce principles of calculus and mechanics.
-A key feature of this A Level is an emphasis on large data sets and the use of statistics.
-Students will gain experience of using large data sets, enriching the learning of statistics through techniques that are used by statisticians with real data sets.
-Course content Pure mathematics, statistics and mechanics.
-Examinations Paper 1: Pure Mathematics 1 - 100 marks (33.3% of A Level) Paper 2: Pure Mathematics 2 - 100 marks (33.3% of A Level) Paper 3: Statistics and Mechanics - 100 marks (33.3% of A Level) Each paper is a 2-hour written examination and a calculator can be used.
-Further Mathematics Are you interested in: How we define abstract mathematical objects to construct tools to explore the fundamental structure of the world around us?
-Head of subject: Mr Pattinson Exam board: OCR (Specification A) Exam code: H245 Entry requirements for A Level: GCSE Maths Grade 7.
+A key feature of this A Level is an emphasis on large data sets and the use of statistics: Students will gain experience of using large data sets, enriching the learning of statistics through techniques that are used by statisticians.

+- + Pure mathematics. - Statistics and Mechanics.

+Paper 1: Pure Mathematics 1 - 100 marks (33.33% of A Level).

+Paper 2: Pure Mathematics 2 - 100 marks (33.33% of A Level).

+Paper 3: Statistics and Mechanics - 100 marks (33.33% of A Level).

+Each paper is a 2-hour written examination and a calculator can be used.